sai-poona/terraform-aws-s3-backend-starter-template/README.md

 The `variables.tf` files can be used to define variables for your project.
 A few sample variables have been pre-populated for your reference.
 Feel free to modify them and/or add new variables as per your requirements.

-The values for the defined variables for each environment should be configured in the `<env>.tfvars` files.
+The values for the defined variables for each environment should be configured in the `<env>.tfvars` files, located in the `tfvars` folder.

 The `outputs.tf` file can be used to expose the output values about the infrastructure.